 Additionally, all Primary SBA Staff involved in the selection or disposition of an investment manager/investment fund or the direct acquisition or disposition of a private market real estate investment must execute the appropriate Conflict of Interest Certification in reasonable proximity to the point in time the SBA is legally obligated to commit funds or has executed an investment management agreement.
-Primary staff consists of the Asset Class Portfolio Manager, Senior Portfolio Manager (if applicable), Senior Investment Officer(s), Deputy Chief Investment Officer, Deputy Executive Director and Executive Director & Clo.
-For the FRS Investment Plan, the Primary Staff consists of those participating in the search, evaluation and final recommendation of the investment manager.
+Primary Staff consists of those individuals participating in the search and making the final evaluation and recommendation of the investment partner or manager, their supervisor, if applicable, the related Senior Investment Officer, and the Executive Director & CIO.